 Parking at Alice Holt Forest

 Parking is free of charge for visits led by Alice Holt staff but parking charges apply to self-guided educational visits.

 Do you want to do more outdoor teaching and make better use of your school grounds but don’t know where to start?
 We can help.

 The Alice Holt education team runs CPD for teachers, school support staff and early years practitioners and training days for student teachers.
 We run courses for early years practitioners and primary school staff which include hands on experience of a range of activities with cross-curricular application, discussion of the benefits of outdoor learning and a look at risk assessment.
 For secondary schools we offer training for geography fieldwork and aspects of citizenship, particularly appropriate for NQTs and non-specialist teachers.
-We can provide a course especially for your school or setting staff (or for staff from a group of schools or settings) either at Alice Holt Forest or at your school.
+We can provide a course especially for your school or setting staff (or for staff from a group of schools or settings) at Alice Holt Forest or a Forestry Commission woodland near you.

 Alternative educational setting placements are also available to student teachers.
-For more information and booking please ring 01420 23666 or email Helen Wallace.
+For more information and booking please ring 0300 067 4446 or email firstname.lastname@example.org.